pwncollege/linux-luminarium/piping/grep-invert/DESCRIPTION.md

 hacker@dojo:~$
 ```

-Sometimes, the only way to filter to just the data you want is to filter _out_ the data you _don't_ want.
+Sometimes, the only way to filter just the data you want is to filter _out_ the data you _don't_ want.
 In this challenge, `/challenge/run` will output the flag to stdout, but it will also output over 1000 decoy flags (containing the word `DECOY` somewhere in the flag) mixed in with the real flag.
 You'll need to filter _out_ the decoys while keeping the real flag!